estark37/estark37.github.io/_posts/2021-01-03-the-phantom-webpage-and-other-woes-of-warning-pages.md

 Because of these problems, over the years, overlay interstitials became somewhat notorious among Chromium developers.
 For many of these bugs, fixing them would have been too costly to be worth it, so they languished open on the bug tracker for years.
-I often joke that rearchitecting interstitials was the best project I’ve ever worked on, because everyone was so united in their dislike of the overlay approach.
+I often joke that re-architecting interstitials was the best project I’ve ever worked on, because everyone was so united in their dislike of the overlay approach.
 There were no politics to navigate, no stakeholders to convince, no outreach to be done.
 It was a project composed almost entirely of